-This course is an examination of cyclic phenomena in living organisms.
+An examination of cyclic phenomena in living organisms.
 This class will cover the mechanistic underpinnings and evolutionary significance of biological rhythms across the tree of life, from microbes to humans.
-We will focus on the molecular structure, physiology, and functional significance of the circadian clock, as well as its implications in human health.
-We will also learn about circannual timekeepers that regulate reproduction and migration, lunar and tidal rhythms, the human menstrual cycle, and gene oscillations.
+We will focus on the molecular structure, physiology, and functional significance of the circadian rhythm, as well as its implications in human health.
+We will also learn about circannual timekeepers that regulate reproduction and migration, lunar and tidal rhythms, and gene oscillations.

-1) Learn the fundamental biological concepts that give rise to biological clocks.
+1) Learn fundamental biological concepts that give rise to biological clocks.

 2) Understand the ultimate and proximate mechanisms of biological clocks.

 3) Learn to critically analyze primary scientific literature.